Most Recent Quarterly Samples Far Below Maximum Level: Contact Tank and DBP Improvements Working Effectively

 Locational Running Annual Average (LRAA): The average of the four most recent quarterly samples collected at specific sample sites.
 Each quarter, the LRAA is recalculated for purposes of determining compliance and the need for a public notice.

-Maximum Contaminant Level (MCL): The maximum level of DBPs in parts per million that can exist in drinking water and remain compliant with EPA standards.
+Maximum Contaminant Level (MCL): The maximum level of DBPs in parts per million that can exist in drinking water and remain compliant with U.S. Environmental Protection Agency (EPA) standards.

 Source Water: Raw water that is drawn from the Susquehanna River and treated at the Steelton Water Treatment Plant.
 After treatment, the water is distributed through a network of water lines to Steelton residents.

-Testing Locations: Two locations chosen in consultation with DEP that historically have the highest levels of DBPs.
+Testing Locations: Two locations chosen in consultation with the Pennsylvania Department of Environmental Protection (DEP) that historically have the highest levels of DBPs.
 Test sites most likely represent the worst-case reading for the system at any given time.

 Turbidity: The cloudiness of raw source water.
 Turbidity is indicative of the amount of matter in source water and is higher when the Susquehanna River is more turbulent (i.e. during rain storms and high river levels).
 High turbidity many times indicates more organic matter thus higher DBPs.